Tag Archives: volunteering

 This statement is from Sinet Chan, who grew up in a Cambodian orphanage and has pleaded with Australians not to donate to or volunteer at orphanages.
 Her quote is from this article about the push in Australia to make ‘orphanage tourism’ illegal.

-I’m not letting up on this issue.
-The ability to pay and having a good heart should NOT qualify someone to hold orphans and take selfies in Africa, or wash elephants, or hand out food to refugees.
-If you want to help abroad, then get involved locally; you shouldn’t feel that you have the expertise to do something abroad – work with at-risk youth, help animals, help refugees, etc. – unless you have experience doing it locally, in your own country, preferably in your own community.
+If you want to help abroad and not pay for the experience, then get involved locally and get the expertise that’s needed by volunteer sending agencies that don’t charge (but expect you to stay for a lot longer than a couple of weeks!).
+You shouldn’t feel that you should get to do something abroad that requires expertise – work with at-risk youth, help animals, help refugees, etc. – unless you have experience doing it locally, in your own country, preferably in your own community.

 There is such a thing as effective short-term international volunteering.
 And it is NOT impossible to break into humanitarian work.
 And caring about people and animals abroad is a great quality to have.
 But taking action abroad needs to come from a place from respect and knowledge.